 VISITORS: All visitors, including parents, must sign in at the office upon entering the campus.
 Volunteer/Visitor badges will be issued in the office when you sign in.
 Parents will not be permitted to go to the class to deliver lunches or other items to your child.
 These items must be brought and left in the office.
+WEDNESDAY EARLY RELEASE: Our weekly early - dismissal day is Wednesday.
+Dismissal time is 2:18 p.m.
+Please check our website for other early dismissals due to holidays.

 8th GRADE PROMOTION ACTIVITIES

 The third trimester is an important academic time for 8th grade students as they prepare to enter high school.
 It is also our duty to ensure a safe and orderly campus.
-With that in mind, Townsend will enforce a point system for the 8th graders from February to the promotion ceremony to determine behavior eligibility for the end-of-the-year promotion activities.
+With that in mind, Townsend will enforce a point system for the 8th graders from January to the promotion ceremony to determine behavior eligibility for the end-of-the-year promotion activities.

 Every 8th grade student begins with 150 citizenship points.
-Points will be deducted for the following reasons:
+Additional information is provided at the expectations assemblies..